plenoptic-org/plenoptic_presentations/2023-10-02_Winawer-lab-mtg/slides.md

 ---
 ## But wait there's more!

-- Eigendistortion: most and least noticeable changes to an image. <!-- .element: class="margin-top" -->
+- Eigendistortion: what does the model think are the most and least noticeable changes to an image? <!-- .element: class="margin-top" -->
-- Maximally Differentiating (MAD) Competition: efficiently compare two visual models.
+- Maximally Differentiating (MAD) Competition: what is the most efficient way to compare two models?
-- Representation geodesic: in a movie, what does the model think the most likely next frame is?
+- Representation geodesic: what does the model think is the most likely sequence of images?

 #note: in addition to metamers, there are three other synthesis methods found in plenoptic, all based on research done in Eero's lab over the years.
 I'll describe each of them in a bit more detail, but they're all attempts to interrogate how visual models understand images and how we can compare them to biological perception in new ways.

 ---
 ## But wait there's more!

-- Eigendistortion: most and least noticeable changes to an image. <!-- .element: class="margin-top" -->
+- Eigendistortion: what does the model think are the most and least noticeable changes to an image? <!-- .element: class="margin-top" -->
-- Maximally Differentiating (MAD) Competition: efficiently compare two visual models. <!-- .element: style="color: #bebebe" -->
+- Maximally Differentiating (MAD) Competition: what is the most efficient way to compare two models? <!-- .element: style="color: #bebebe" -->
-- Representation geodesic: in a movie, what does the model think the most likely next frame is? <!-- .element: style="color: #bebebe" -->
+- Representation geodesic: what does the model think is the most likely sequence of images? <!-- .element: style="color: #bebebe" -->

 #note: let's talk about eigendistortions first.